jctophefabre/i18n_omatic/README.md

 ```

 For iOS, the file `ios/Runner/info.plist` must be updated to register the supported locales.
 The `CFBundleLocalizations` must be added or updated with an array of the supported languages.
-The example below is an example for french and spanish languages:
+Example for french and spanish languages:
 ```xml
 <key>CFBundleLocalizations</key>
 <array>